MintPup/DebianDog-Wheezy/live-boot-2/Extra-options.md

 ```

 The important command is umount /lib/live/mount/overlay to make the files visible.
 Later improved version /opt/bin/cowsave from Fred replaced cow-nosave, cow-save-file and cow-save-part scripts.

+**4.** The perfect full install.

+I've described this method using save file or save partition in [How to reduce the size of Debian Live image
+](http://www.murga-linux.com/puppy/viewtopic.php?p=741783&sid=8dddf480959eaeee388f8c9dfc40d390#741783) and [here.](http://murga-linux.com/puppy/viewtopic.php?p=771639#771639) But now the option to save changes on exit in directory with live-boot makes possible to have perfect full install.

+In short using live-boot (2 or 3 or 4) with persistent boot code and having in "live" **empty** 01-filesystem.squashfs and the system (the content of 01-filesystem.squashfs)  extracted in changes.dir folder you will boot in frugal mode with read-only system in changes.dir.
+Any changes you make will be lost after reboot if you dont save on exit.
+But when you save changes in changes.dir there will be no duplicated files in the empty 01-filesystem.squashfs and changes.dir and there is no need to remaster the system anymore.
+The remastering or backup process could be simple archive of changes.dir folder portable to install (extract) on different drive, usbflash or sdcard.
+And the system boots uncomressed changes.dir content much faster compared to squashfs module.
+You get all advantages of full install in frugal mode keeping the option to save or not your changes and to load extra squashfs modules.

+Live-boot gives unique persistent options.
+[Again my thanks to Daniel Baumann!](https://lists.debian.org/debian-live/2015/11/msg00024.html)